 Where not to Place a Buddha Statue

-Regardless of the place you intend to set the Buddha statues, in the house or garden, there are few rules that should be followed.
+- Regardless of where you intend to set the Buddha statues, in the house or garden, there are a few rules that should be followed.

-Avoid placing the Buddha statue in the bathroom, kitchen or any other inappropriate place.
+- Avoid placing the Buddha statue in the bathroom, kitchen, or other inappropriate places.

-Never place objects taller or larger than the Buddha statue close by, such as the refrigerator, wardrobe etc.
+- Never place objects taller or more significant than the Buddha statue close by, such as the refrigerator, wardrobe etc.

-Buddha Statues should be placed away from objects of daily use such as towels, rags, handkerchiefs, napkins, cleaning item etc.
+- Buddha Statues should be placed away from objects of daily use, such as towels, rags, handkerchiefs, napkins, cleaning items etc.